substrate-system/toast/README.md

 ```

 ### `position`

 **Type:** String
 **Default:** `top-right`
 **Valid Values:** `top-right`, `top-left`, `bottom-right`,
 `bottom-left`, `top-center`, `bottom-center`

 Anchors the toast to one of six screen positions and determines the
 stack direction.

+#### Stacking

 Multiple toasts in the same position stack instead of
 overlapping: the newest toast is added furthest from the anchored edge,
 and toasts already showing do not move when a new one is added.
 When a
 toast is dismissed, the rest of its stack glides toward the anchored